cuvva/terms/privacy.md

 Soft credit checks don't leave a visible footprint on your credit file.
 You can see them on your own credit file, but lenders can't.

+### Bank account information

+If you use our Car Sharing feature to lend your vehicle or to borrow another Cuvva user’s vehicle, you may need to provide your bank account details, including account name, account number and sort code.

+We need this information so that we can process payments which vehicle borrowers wish to make to vehicle lenders, and to take any Cuvva fee for providing our Car Sharing service.
+This information will be available to a small number of Cuvva employees (such as our Finance team) and third party payment processing and account provider services in order to process your paying or receiving of Car Sharing payments.

 ### Publicly available information

 We may use publicly available information, or information in plain view, to prevent misuse.
 For example, if we see information which shows a vehicle driving dangerously, we may decide to ban that vehicle and/or the driver.
 We don't systematically browse publicly available information to compare it with our user information.